Disclaimer: Harry Potter and all the characters belong to J.K. Rowling; I do not own them.

 "Get the fuck out of my house, Potter!"

 "Your house?
-My, oh my, and I thought it belonged to your father."
-He could not help but fall into the same pattern of mock and hatred as usual.
+My, oh my, and here I thought it belonged to your father."
+He could not help but fall into the same pattern of mockery and hatred as usual.

 "Not anymore," Draco said with gritted teeth.